Area codes 705, 249, and 683: History

 Ontario received two area codes, 416 and 613, in the initial configuration of the first continental telephone numbering plan in 1947.
 Numbering plan area 416, in the southern part of the province, was reduced in geographic extent in 1953 and area code 519 was assigned to the western part of the province.
 In 1956, area code 705 was assigned to portions of the 613 and 519 numbering plan areas, serving nearly all of Ontario north and west of the Golden Horseshoe.
 In 1962, the resulting numbering plan area was reduced in geographic extent by splitting off a portion with area code 807 for northwestern Ontario.
-Area code 705 was not in danger of exhaustion, but creating a new area code was need to improve call routing from Manitoba and the rest of Western Canada to northwestern Ontario.
+Area code 705 was not in danger of exhaustion, but creating a new area code was needed to improve call routing from Manitoba and the rest of Western Canada to northwestern Ontario.

 On March 19, 2011, numbering plan area 705 was converted to an overlay numbering plan with a second area code, 249.
 This required ten-digit dialling for local calls.

 The Canadian Numbering Administration Consortium had considered "erasing" the 807-705 boundary and turning 807 into an overlay for all of northern Ontario, which would have effectively reversed the 1962 split, but did not recommend the idea for fear of potential confusion.

 The incumbent local exchange carriers in 705/249 are Bell Canada, Northern Telephone, Bell Aliant (Ontera), Eastlink, and some municipally owned carriers.

 In February 2017, area code 683 was reserved as a third area code for the numbering plan area, After further debate, it was decided to activate 683 as a third overlaid area code for this region, effective June 18, 2022. with an in-service activation date of June 18, 2022.

 Area code 460 was reserved as a fourth area code for the region in November 2022.